janghw33/fundamental_c/README.md

+PICINE
-This repository is based on Linux's C libraries and includes problems and solutions that help in understanding the C language.
+This folder is based on Linux's C libraries and includes problems and solutions that help in understanding the C language.
 Each top-level folder contains a single PDF with several assignments.
 Solutions to each assignment are implemented in folders named ex+number corresponding to each task.